Classification of solutions to the anisotropic $N$-Liouville equation in $\mathbb{R}^N$: Introduction

-In order to illustrate the way we shall develop, let us first go back to the idea of Esposito \cite{Esposito2018} dealing with \eqref{in-eq:Lio} in the Euclidean case.
-Thanks to the conformal invariance of the $N$-Laplacian, he performed the inversion of the solution $u$ (i.e. $\hat{u}(x)=u(\frac{x}{|x|^2})$), and deduced the asymptotic behavior of $u$ at infinity by analyzing the singularity of $\hat{u}$ at the origin.
-The crucial point there consists in showing that, on a punctured ball $B_r\setminus\{0\}$, $\hat{u}$ can be decomposed into two parts:
+Let us first go back to the idea of Esposito \cite{Esposito2018} dealing with \eqref{in-eq:Lio} in the Euclidean case (see also \cite{Esposito2021}) in order to show a contrast with the approach we shall develop here.

+In \cite{Esposito2018,Esposito2021}, thanks to the conformal invariance of the $N$-Laplacian, Esposito performed the inversion $\hat{u}$ of a solution $u$ to \eqref{eq_LN} (i.e. $\hat{u}(x)=u(\frac{x}{|x|^2})$), and deduced the asymptotic behavior of $u$ at infinity by analyzing the singularity of $\hat{u}$ at the origin.
+The crucial point there consists in exploiting the equation satisfied by $\hat{u}$ and showing that, on a punctured ball $B_r\setminus\{0\}$, $\hat{u}$ can be decomposed into two parts: